top of page

 Speed Watch with Kent Police

-• Active Travel we are exploring ways of promoting safer cycling within CT5 both for local residents and also visitors.
-We have put up additional cycle parking and installing signage at the harbour in collaboration with CCC.
-We are liaising with the Crab & Winkle Line Trust to complete the cycle / walking path to the Harbour
+• Active Travel : promoting safer cycling, additional cycle parking, liaison with the Crab & Winkle Line Trust to complete the cycle / walking path to the Harbour

-• Speed Watch – we are continuing with significant activity in various locations such as Borstal Hill to educate drivers; and to prove the need for changes to KCC in particular.
-We have provided evidence to the CCC Annual Parking Review and have also called for greater enforcement by Kent Police
+• Speed Watch: significant activity in various locations to educate drivers, prove the need for changes and greater enforcement by Kent Police

 Get Involved